 If you are a parent earning in the region of £50,000 and you claim Child Benefit, you need to be careful that you don’t fall into the High Income Child Benefit Charge trap.
 This is particularly important because HMRC will claw back Child Benefit via your Self Assessment Tax Return.

-A typical two parent, two child family can currently claim £35.00 per week in Child Benefit.
-In a tax year this would amount to £1,820.
+A typical two parent, two child family can currently claim £36.25 per week in Child Benefit (figures at October 2022).
+In a tax year this would amount to £1,885.
 But there are complications when it comes to child benefit and high income.

 Often, this becomes part of the family housekeeping and is spent.